In vivo evidence of blood flow slippage: failure of the no-slip boundary condition assumption

 \section{Methods}

-We use seven patient-specific MRI datasets of segments of the descending thoracic aorta.
-Each dataset includes both the vascular geometry (3D steady-state free precession) and the velocity field (4D phase-contrast MRI with temporal resolution of $\approx 35$ ms, acquired with 8-fold acceleration and reconstructed using the k-t PCA technique \cite{kt-PCA2009} combined with a sparsifying transform \cite{kt-PCA2012}).
-Our aim is to identify the slip parameter at the boundary that best reproduces the measured velocity fields.
+We used seven different sets of MRI data of healthy volunteers covering the descending thoracic aorta.
+The datasets were acquired previously at King’s College London \cite{Marlevi2021}.
+Each dataset includes both the vascular geometry (3D balanced steady-state free precession) and the velocity field (4D phase-contrast MRI with temporal resolution of $\approx 35$ ms, acquired with 8-fold acceleration and reconstructed using the k-t PCA technique \cite{kt-PCA2009} combined with a sparsifying transform \cite{kt-PCA2012}).
+Our aim is to identify the slip parameter at the boundary (allowing no-slip as a possibility) that best reproduces the measured velocity fields.
 We assume the following boundary conditions on the wall: